 Cystic Fibrosis Awareness Month

 May is National Cystic Fibrosis Awareness Month in the USA, and across the country.
-At this month, people are raising money and awareness to find a cure for the disease.
+This month, people are raising money and awareness to find a cure for the disease.

 So we add our voice to the many others out there and urge you to spend a little time or money this month supporting the cause by donating to the Cystic Fibrosis Foundation, registering as an organ donor and sharing our article or one like it.
 We hope that one of the most common lethal inherited diseases in the world can finally be cured.

 What is Cystic Fibrosis?

 CF is a genetic disease that can cause severe and constant lung infections and irreparable lung damage over time.
 People living with CF have a defective gene which causes excessive sticky mucus that build-up in the lungs, pancreas and other organs.
 That mucus clogs up airways and traps pollutants and bacteria in lungs.
 This can lead to infections, lung damage and ultimately respiratory failure.
 While mucus in the pancreas prevents digestive enzymes from being released which our bodies need to break down food and absorb vital nutrients.

 Why is Cystic Fibrosis so common?